Reverse Proxy vs API Gateway vs Load Balancer

 What counts as a breaking change, URL vs header versions, deprecation signals, and how to evolve APIs without breaking clients.
 With routing and policy snippets you can paste today.

-A simple, diagram-first walkthrough of OAuth 2’s Authorization Code + PKCE flow—who does what (client, resource owner, authorization server, resource server), how the redirects work, and where tokens live.
+A diagram-first walkthrough of OAuth 2’s Authorization Code + PKCE flow: who does what, how the redirects work, and where the tokens end up.

 A quick, practical guide to choosing between REST, GraphQL, and gRPC for new and existing services.